PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--passwordExpirationDays` (integer): Number of days after which users will be forced to change their password.
 - `--enforceDifferentPasswords` (boolean): Boolean indicating whether users, when setting a new password, are forced to choose a new password that is different from any past passwords.
 - `--numDifferentPasswords` (integer): Number of recent passwords that new password must be distinct from.
-- `--enforceStrongPasswords` (boolean): Boolean indicating whether users will be forced to choose strong passwords for their accounts.
-Strong passwords are at least 8 characters that contain 3 of the following: number, uppercase letter, lowercase letter, and symbol
+- `--enforceStrongPasswords` (boolean): Deprecated.
+Values of 'false' are always ignored.
+- `--minimumPasswordLength` (integer): Minimum number of characters required in admins' passwords.
 - `--enforceAccountLockout` (boolean): Boolean indicating whether users' Dashboard accounts will be locked out after a specified number of consecutive failed login attempts.
 - `--accountLockoutAttempts` (integer): Number of consecutive failed login attempts after which users' accounts will be locked.
 - `--enforceIdleTimeout` (boolean): Boolean indicating whether users will be logged out after being idle for the specified number of minutes.